Political involvement

 5. Participate in Your Community

-Volunteering with charities, sitting on local boards and joining service organisations can all be forms of political activity, without getting involved in partisan work.
+Volunteering with charities, sitting on local boards and joining service organizations can all be forms of political activity, without getting involved in partisan work.

 Teachers’ opinions matter.
 Get involved!